CaioCeretta/Cod3r/architect/Software Design/ddd-clean-architecture-mersion/aplicacao-limpa-ddd/comments.md

 ## Lesson 3~5 - Configuring

-We will start by configuring a turborepo project
+We will start by configuring a turbo-repo project Create a new nest app inside apps flder